Are you seeking one-on-one college counseling and/or essay support? Limited spots are now available. Click here to learn more.

 In previous years, the AP® Lit essays were scored using holistic rubrics on a scale of 0-9.
 However, after the 2019 exam, the evaluation changed to a new analytic rubric which runs on a scale of 0-6. ...
 Effie's Lifesavers website has helped many AP® Lang and AP® Lit teachers plan effective and thoroughly aligned lessons and assignments ...

-8. PDF AP English Literature and Composition
+8. Guide to the AP English Literature and Composition Exam

 9. AP English Literature and Composition